FabioScielzoOrtiz/Estadistica4all.github.io/Notebooks/Linear Regression/Linear Regression in Python and R.md

 computed with predictors observations which haven´t been used to train the model.

-In this article, we will not go deeper unto that, but this concepts will be more developed in another article about validation techniques.
+In this article, we will not go deeper into that, but this concepts will be more developed in another article about validation techniques.